pichillilorenzo/JavaScriptEnhancements/README.md

 It offers better **javascript autocomplete** and also a lot of features about creating, developing and managing **javascript projects**, such as:

 - Cordova projects (run cordova emulate, build, compile, serve, etc. directly from Sublime Text!)
-- Ionic v1 and v2 projects (same as Cordova projects!)
+- Ionic v1 and v2 (it includes also v3) projects (same as Cordova projects!)
-- Angular v1 and v2 projects
+- Angular v1 and v2 (it includes also v4 and v5) projects
 - React projects (only about the creation at this moment)
 - React Native projects (only about the creation at this moment.
 I will add also **NativeScript** support)
 - Express projects (only about the creation at this moment)